 Sometimes it can be out of your control, such as a traumatic event.
-In this case, your mind is, again, reacting to the trauma by signaling to you to avoid it again at all costs.
-To quell depression this means facing what has caused it and understanding that it is not a part of your life for the foreseeable future.
+Your mind is reacting to the trauma by signaling for you to avoid it again at all costs.
+This is why addressing your trauma as early as possible is the best way to avoid it leading to depression.

 For many, it can be difficult to pinpoint a moment in time that led to depression.
 This is because it can also result from years of passive issues, unresolved confrontations, or even past thoughts, goals, and dreams not pursued.

 Everyone’s mind is wired to remember each and every negative thought and feeling you have, and try and avoid you having it again, so with every bought of anxiety, regret or remorse, it can build up to depression later down the line.